Council transition to the new Funding Service – AHRC

 • how their applications will be assessed

-The introduction of a new grants system presents us with an opportunity to implement changes to funding opportunities at the same time as the transition.
-This will reduce the number of points at which change is applied, and therefore it is our hope that this will make it easier for our research community to manage.
+The introduction of the new Funding Service presents us with an opportunity to implement changes to funding opportunities at the same time as the transition.
+This will reduce the number of points at which change is applied, with the intention of making it easier for our research community to manage.

 • research networking